Gender pay gap: Industry sector

 Occupational segregation or horizontal segregation refers to disparity in pay associated with occupational earnings.

-A 2022 research study, conducted by Folbre et al., illustrates how the concentration of women in care occupations contributes significantly to the gender pay gap.
+A 2022 study by Folbre et al. illustrates how the concentration of women in care occupations contributes significantly to the gender pay gap.
 Their findings show that, while both women and men are affected by the care services wage penalties, women in these occupations face greater tribulations considering they are more likely to be employed in care services.
 In Jacobs (1995), Boyd et al. refer to the horizontal division of labor as "high-tech" (predominantly men) versus "high-touch" (predominantly women) with high tech being more financially rewarding.
 Men are more likely to be in relatively high-paying, dangerous industries such as mining, construction, or manufacturing and to be represented by a union.
 Women, in contrast, are more likely to be in clerical jobs and to work in the service industry.

 A study of the US labor force in the 1990s suggested that gender differences in occupation, industry and union status explain an estimated 53% of the wage gap.
 A 2017 study in the American Economic Journal: Macroeconomics found that the growing importance of the services sector has played a role in reducing the gender gap in pay and hours.
 In 1998, adjusting for both differences in human capital and in industry, occupation, and unionism increases the size of American women's average earnings from 80% of American men's to 91%.

-A 2017 study by the US National Science Foundation's annual census revealed pay gaps in different areas of science: there is a much larger proportion of men in higher-paying fields such as mathematics and computer science, the two highest-paying scientific fields.
-Men accounted for about 75% of doctoral degrees in those fields (a proportion that has barely changed since 2007), and expected to earn $113,000 compared with $99,000 for women.
-In the social sciences the difference between men and women with PhD's was significantly smaller, with men earning ~$66,000, compared with $62,000 for women.
-However, in some fields women earn more: women in chemistry earn ~$85,000, about $5,000 more than their male colleagues.
+A 2017 study by the US National Science Foundation's annual census revealed pay gaps in different areas of science.
+There is a much larger proportion of men in higher-paying fields such as mathematics and computer science, the two highest-paying scientific fields.
+Men accounted for about 75% of doctoral degrees in those fields (a proportion that has barely changed since 2007), and were expected to earn $113,000 compared with $99,000 for women.
+In the social sciences, the difference between men and women with PhD's was significantly smaller, with men earning ~$66,000 and women ~$62,000.
+However, in some fields, women earn more: women in chemistry earn ~$85,000, about $5,000 more than their male colleagues.

 A Morningstar analysis of senior executive pay data revealed that senior executive women earned 84.6 cents for every dollar earned by male executives in 2019.
 Women also remained outnumbered in the C-Suite 7 to 1.

+A 2020 analysis by the Institute for Women’s Policy Research found that gender wage disparities are present across most major occupational groups in the United States.
+The report noted that women working full-time in similar occupations still earned less than men, indicating that occupational wage gaps cannot be fully explained by differences in hours worked, part-time status, or employment type.
+Wage penalties were documented in a variety of professional and service sectors, suggesting that industry-level pay disparities persist even among full-time workers with comparable roles.